PaulSquires/TradeTracker/README.md

 ![screenshot](https://pragtical.github.io/assets/img/editor.png)

 ## Goals
-* Very Option focused (although stocks and futures can be tracked also).
+* Equity and Futures Options focused (although underlying stocks and futures can also be tracked).
 * Allow Interactive Broker users to have a better experience tracking their active trades and trade histories.
 * Easy to learn and very intuitive with all information available on the main screen.
 * Portable.
 You can easily run the program from a thumb drive.
 No intrusive install or uninstall procedures.